BrandwatchLtd/slipstream-actions/README.md

 #### How to push images to ECR

-to push images to ECR you need to provide an ECR `dockerRegistry` and setup few environment variable.
+To push images to ECR you need to provide an ECR `dockerRegistry` and setup a few environment variables.
 For your image to be deployable via slipstream it is mandatory to set the `release` field to `true` otherwise your image will be considered as a development image.

 ```yaml
 - name: Build and push Docker image